Recent lld/ELF performance improvements

 3. PPC64, because ctx.ppc64noTocRelax (a DenseSet of (Symbol*, offset) pairs) was written without a lock.

-076226f378df and dc4df5da886e separate relative and non-relative dynamic relocations unconditionally and always build .rela.dyn with combreloc=true; the only remaining effect of -z nocombreloc is suppressing DT_RELACOUNT.
-2f7bd4fa9723 then protects ctx.ppc64noTocRelax with the already-existing ctx.relocMutex, which is only taken on rare slow paths.
+commit 076226f378df and commit dc4df5da886e separate relative and non-relative dynamic relocations unconditionally and always build .rela.dyn with combreloc=true; the only remaining effect of -z nocombreloc is suppressing DT_RELACOUNT. commit 2f7bd4fa9723 then protects ctx.ppc64noTocRelax with the already-existing ctx.relocMutex, which is only taken on rare slow paths.
 After these changes, only MIPS still runs scanning serially.

 Faster getSectionPiece